protocol/nft-website/docs/tutorial/batch-minting.md

  # Batch-minting NFTs on Ethereum

- This tutorial addresses some techniques in batch-minting big numbers of Ethereum non-fungible tokens (NFTs) as well as common idioms of uploading files and metadata on to IPFS/Filecoin via NFT.storage.
+This tutorial addresses some techniques in batch-minting big numbers of Ethereum non-fungible tokens (NFTs) as well as common patterns for uploading files and metadata to IPFS and Filecoin via NFT.storage.

 See also: [Lazy minting](./lazy-minting.md)